Cindie Smith - Tidal End of Life Doula

 I am humbled by the mystery that is found at end of life, and that has drawn me into this work.
 It is an honour to be of service at this vulnerable yet empowering time.

 My entry into this field began with the death of my 5-year-old daughter, Maggie, in 1994.
+She was my first close death and my first home death.
 Since then I have helped create end of life plans and have vigiled for others, both adult and child, in the home, in hospital and in long-term care.
 I am grateful for each of these unique learning experiences.

 For more than 6 years I was the caregiver support coordinator in northern and eastern Nova Scotia.
 During that time I also attained national certification as a senior facilitator and trainer.